foureyes/csci-ua.0480-fall2016-007/slides/08/request-response.markdown

 <section markdown="block">
 ## Browser Behavior Continued

-__What happened when you requested the index page from your demo.js app?
+__What happened when you requested the homepage from the homework demo?
 How many actual requests did it turn out to be... why?__

 * there were actually three requests
 	* the initial request for the index page
-	* the request for styles.css
+	* the request for css
-	* the request for image1.png
+	* the request for an image
     * the initial request that as made had determined that the resource had associated images and css
 	* consequently, the browser requested an image
 	* ... as well as css
 	* __we can check out the additional requests in Chrome__ &rarr;